The Gray Zone of Faithfulness: Taming Ambiguity in Unfaithfulness Detection: Limitations

 \section{Limitations}

 Due to the limitation of human labor, we only consider the faithfulness over summarization tasks in our benchmark.
 One direction of future work of our paper could be building benchmarks with diverse knowledge-grounded tasks, such as RAG and data-to-text.
-Another direction of future work might be to incorporate the unfaithfulness detector with an external knowledge source, which could help improve the detection of \texttt{Out-Dependent} examples.
+Another direction of future work might be to develop methods that can identify when an LLM leverages external world knowledge from its parametric memory, which would enhance the detection of \texttt{Out-Dependent} examples.